-When designating score recipients, you can select the ScoreSelect Most Recent option and send scores from the Subject Test you are registering to take, or you can select the ScoreSelect All option and send scores from all the times you have taken a GRE Subject Test in the last five years.
+When designating score recipients, you can select the Most Recent option and send scores from the Subject Test you are registering to take, or you can select the All option and send scores from all the times you have taken a GRE Subject Test in the last five years.
 You can decide which option to use for each of your four free score reports.

-After test day, you can order Additional Score Reports for a fee of US$25 per recipient.
+After test day, you can order Additional Score Reports for a fee of US$27 per recipient.
 At that time, you can choose to send scores from your Most Recent, All or Any test administration.
 See Ordering Additional Score Reports.

 Your Official Score Record

 Your official institution score report, received by your designated recipients, will include your name, address, email address, phone number, intended graduate major, GRE test scores and associated percentile ranks.
 It will not include any information concerning the other score recipients you have chosen or any scores you have chosen not to report using the ScoreSelect option.
-See a sample institution score report.

 If an institution that you have designated to receive your scores requests to see your photograph taken at the test center, ETS will send that photo or other information in ETS's files to that institution as necessary to detect or prevent unlawful activity and to protect the integrity of the GRE test.

-Ready to take a
+Ready to take a GRE® Subject Test?

 Nobody knows our tests better than we do.
 We offer free practice tests and tips to help you prepare for your GRE Subject Test.
+Check them out today.